Mathématique: Chapter 1

 Mercifully, they left.

-He finished his bottle of Gatorade and fished another free from the collection that Vala had left on the floor.
+He finished his bottle of Gatorade and fished another from the collection Vala’d left on the floor.
 He wondered how many of these things he’d have to drink before Jackson would let him go back to his apartment and look for his thermostat in peace.
 More than one, probably.
-He still felt miserable, his muscles uncooperative and shaky and traitorously seduced by the couch he was lying on.
+He felt miserable, his muscles uncooperative and shaky and seduced by the couch he was lying on.

 He despised couches.